MK4070/web-server/README.md

 ## Description

 This project implements a basic web server using Python's built-in libraries.
-So far it supports HTTP requests, handles routing, serves static files, directory listings and cgi support.
+In the latest version it has
+- HTTP requests
+- Handles routing
+- Static files
+- Directory listings
+- CGI
+- Load Balancing

 ## Installation